dani3l0/librusik/README.md

 `subdirectory` - an absolute path for running under reverse proxy (like nginx), I guess it's still broken

-`readable_db` - if set to `true`, database contents will be stored as multi-line, human-readable JSON (results will appear upon first database change)
+`readable_db` - if set to `true`, database contents will be stored as multi-line, human-readable JSON (results will appear upon first database write)

 `notice` - text, which is shown as admin notice on Home page, for all users.
-Set `null` or `false` to disable it.
+Set `null` or `false` to disable.
+Markdown-style links are supported.
+Be careful with HTML special chars like `<` and `>`

 `ssl` - whether to enable HTTPS or not